poweredgenl/smarthome/README.md

 - Flood sensor: when flooding is detected in the storage room - HA will sent a telegram warning message and announce via the Alexa speakers there is water         detected.
 - Particle density: you can ask Alexa to tell you the current PM2.5 and PM10 particle density in the house in micrograms per qubic meter (air).
 - BMW fuel remaining: you can ask Alexa how much fuel (liters) is remaning and the approximate range (km's) which you can drive with this.

+ALso i used the Alexa skill " home guide " with which you can built a homeguide skill specific for you home to guide you to specific items, or how to do stuff.
+F

+For example, you can ask Alexa the location of the following items (list limited - expanding as i go along)

+- Batteries, wine glasses, cutlery, plates, herbs, paint, tape, toilet paper, tea, coffee, candles, soup, medicines, etc.

+On the ' how to do what ' side, i created input for, how to do:

+- Turn on / off the lights, oven, furance, use the thermostat, view the tV, view the cameras, hot water tap, the shower, etc.

 ## Other automations